Zarif601/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 During the analysis of this project I learned the COUNTIFS() formula which I wasn't familiar with.
 Although it wasn't difficult, it was something new that I figured out and it seems like a very useful function for many types of analyses.
 I hand-coded the ranges of goals in the COUNTIFS() formula, which may have become difficult if I had many more ranges.
 As such, figuring out a better way to do it would be a worthwile challenge.
 Playing around with the charts to make them look the best was also a fun and challenging experience.

+## Results

+- Two conclusions about the Outcomes based on Launch Date:
+1. From the chart we can see that a lot of campaigns had success during the summer months.
+Especially in May.
+2. We can also see a drop in success of campaigns during the start of the year and towards the end of the year as well.

+- Conclusion about Outcomes based on Goals:
+From the chart we can see that campaigns with lower goals had higher success rate.
+The succes rate gradually dropped with larger and larger goals.
+However, we do see a spike in the success rate of campaigns starting around the 30000-34999 range and staying rising till around the 40000-44999 range, after which the success rate drops significantly.

+- Some limitations of this dataset:
+This dataset doesn't have any qualitative data which could possibly indicate why people decided not to back certain capmaigns.
+If there were something like top comments made about said project, it might help with making more informed predictions using the data.
+It would also help understand why certain campaigns were pladged far more money than their original goals.

+- Other possible tables and/or graphs that could be helpful:
+1. One interesting analysis could be performed regarding the outcomes of the campaigns based on the duration of the campaigns.
+The "Date Created Conversion" and the "Date Neded Conversion" data could be used to make such analysis using graphs along with the "outcomes" data.
+2. We could also analyze the outcomes of campaigns with the "spotlight" column data to see how being in the spotlight affected the outcome of different kickstarter campaigns.